Masked Singer Pilipinas season 3

-The third season of the Philippine television series Masked Singer Pilipinas premiered on TV5 on May 17 to August 17, 2025.
+The third season of the Philippine television series Masked Singer Pilipinas premiered on TV5 on May 17 to August 17, 2025, replacing Be The Next: 9 Dreamers.

 Production

 A third season was announced in February 2025 published on the official pages of the show.
 For the first time in season, the show was aired on weekends, and a live audience was present.

 Panelists and host

 Billy Crawford was reprised his role as the host, with a new set of panelists of the season.
 Singer and second season third placer Arthur Nery, singer-comedian Janno Gibbs, singer-actresses Nadine Lustre, and Pops Fernandez.

 Contestants

 This season features 16 masked celebrities.